luozhaoyu/luozhaoyu.github.io/_posts/2014-09-07-review-of-communicating-sequential-processes.md

 - A pattern-matching feature is used to inhibit input of mismatched messages

 Serious Problems

-1. Fails to suggest any proff method to assist in the development and verification of correct programs
+1. Fails to suggest any proof method to assist in the development and verification of correct programs
 - It may be slow on a traditional sequential computer
     * imposition of restrictions in the proposed features
     * reintroduction of distinctive notations for the most common and useful special cases